Fishier1224/URC2526-Programming/README.md

 ## Hardware Requirements

+- All the sensors and actuators on the actual rover (GPS module, 2D Logitech Camera, Unitree L2 4D LiDAR, arm and claw and drive motors and controllers)
+- Arduino Mega (on rover)
+- Arduino Uno (on rover)
+- MKR WAN (one on rover, one USB conncted to your laptop)
-- All the sensors and actuators on the actual rover (GPS module, 2D Logitech Camera, Unitree L2 4D LiDAR, arm and claw and drive motors, Arduino Mega, Arduino Uno, and the MKR WAN (??)), NVIDIA Jetson Orin Nano (uses a 128gb microSD card; DO NOT lose this; in the event you fry the Jetson Orin Nano again can just reuse the card on a different Orin Nano), and a Windows OS laptop
+- NVIDIA Jetson Orin Nano (on rover; uses a 128gb microSD card; DO NOT lose this; in the event you fry the Jetson Orin Nano again can just reuse the card on a different Orin Nano)
+- Windows OS PC (the XBox Joystick controller is only compatible with these)
-- The XBox Controller
+- XBox Joystick Controller

 ---